 Dean Peter E. Crouch, Ph.D.

-In his previous roles, Crouch successfully enlisted the help and support of major corporations including Lockheed Martin, Boeing, Northrop Grumman Corp., Motorola, and others to advance excellence in engineering education.
-At ASU, he worked closely with university’s leaders to secure the $50 million naming gift for the Ira A. Fulton Schools of Engineering and helped lead the School into the top 50 in the U.S. News and World Report rankings.
+In his previous roles, Crouch successfully enlisted the help and support of major corporations including Intel, Boeing, Northrop Grumman Corp., Motorola, and others to advance excellence in engineering education.
+At ASU, he worked closely with university’s leaders to secure the $50 million naming gift for the Ira A. Fulton Schools of Engineering and helped lead the school into the top 50 in the U.S. News and World Report rankings.